Prologue

 “Fuck, Bree.”
 The words come out in a hiss of air.
 He pulls his hand out, but I arch toward him.
 “You’re drunk.
 I’m drunk.”

 “I’m not that drunk,” I say.
 It’s a half-truth.
-I’m inebriated enough to let loose, but not so much that I don’t know what I’m doing.
-I know that I’m about to have Luke Daniels inside me.
+I’m inebriated enough to let loose but not so much that I don’t know what I’m doing.
+I know that I’m about to have this man inside me.

 WANT MORE HOCKEY ROMANCE?